MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies.md

 ### Prevent users from syncing lists shared from other organizations

 Enabling this setting prevents users at your organization from syncing lists that are shared from other organizations.
-After the setting is enabled (value 1) on a computer, lists shared from other organizations won't sync.
-Disable the setting (value 0) to allow your users to sync external lists.
+After the setting is enabled (by entering value **1**) on a computer, lists shared from other organizations won't sync.
+Disable the setting (by entering value **0**) to allow your users to sync external lists.

 Prevent external List sync with: